Academic Lead - Curriculum

 Lisa Schmidt, Maxine Moore, Lambert Schuwirth, Iris Lindemann, Laura Spencer, Wendy Hu, Carlos El-Haddad, Jordan Li (2016-2017) Australian Collaborative Education Network, “Putting the trust into assessing work integrated learning: Developing a process for embedding Entrustable Professional Activities as an authentic form of assessing work integrated learning”.

-Providing educational expertise to academic, clinical and professional colleagues to ensure that the Flinders medical curriculum reflects best practice, aligns to the Australian Medical Council’s graduate learning outcomes, and evolves in accordance with advancements in the fields of medicine and medical education.
+Providing educational leadership and expertise to academic, clinical and professional colleagues to ensure that the Flinders medical curriculum reflects best practice, aligns with the Australian Medical Council’s graduate learning outcomes, and evolves in response to advances in medicine and medical education.